rajasri-projects/cribl_log_search/README.md

 The application has good unit test coverage.
 We should add support for integration testing and E2E to test the functionality of the system thoroughly.

+Thoughts on scaling the system with one or more primary servers and one or more secondary servers: Currently, the architecture of the system requires that the requests be sent to the server that contains the logs the user is interested in.
+We could explore an alternate arrangement where all the requests are sent to one or more primaries, with the primaries delegating the requests to one or more secondaries.
+There are pros / cons of both these approaches.
+One of the pros of the latter arrangement is that, the location of the system (or the system itself) is abstracted from the end-user, while the intermediary primaries are responsible for translating / mapping the requests coming from the user to the appropriate server on the back-end.
+An additional advantage with this setup is that it could simplify things like authentication / authorization if the requests have to go through a handful of intermediary systems.
+There could also be advantages around caching (of similarly issued queries) that all clients could utilize.
+The disadvantage of the latter approach is that, it adds a layer of complexity and requires that the primary fleet of servers is scaled enough to accommodate all pass-through traffic.